cosmic-api/cosmic.py/docs/source/overview.rst

 When you write your API server using Cosmic, developers can use it in their favorite language as if it was a locally installed library.
-In addition to this, we are working on the Cosmic Registry, a centralized hub of Cosmic APIs with beautiful automatically-generated documentation.
+In addition to this, we are working on the Cosmic Registry, a centralized hub of richly integrated Cosmic APIs with beautiful auto-generated documentation.

 The Universal Client
 --------------------